impostocaus/Group-CS110-Project-Final/README.md

 things that are still needed
-- Project dependencies including third-party libraries and data
 - Configuration, installation, and execution instructions (very important if using more than base Python)
 - Sample use-cases with screenshots (including alternative text)
-- A GUI version

 KIQ — Knowledge Integrity Quiz
 - A quiz project based on Weapons of Math Destruction by Cathy O’Neil